DON'T FORGET TO

 As with every animal here at Texas Ridge, the goats play a very special role on our farm.
 They provide both meat and milk, while they help us manage our pastures and forest.
 Every member of the family helps out with the goats, from the morning milking, to the afternoon walk through the forest, to training the babies to be ready for shows or homes, to using the fresh milk to make ice cream and cheese.
-We love our registered Nubian herd and think you will too.
+We love our goat herd and think you will too.

 Nubians are a full sized dairy goat breed known for a very easy-going personality and delicious milk.
 Our does produce delightful creamy milk that is naturally homogenized, but separates into a thick cream layer after setting for a couple of days.
 The flavor is extremely mild and has no "goaty" aftertaste that turns many people off of goat milk.
 If you're deciding whether goat milk is right for you, ask us for a taste of our goat milk!

 Our registered goats boast a variety of beautiful flashy colored coats, and proportional well-attached udders, and will provide above-average, sustainable production of delicious milk, even on pasture.
 We run an all-natural program, so our milk, and any goat being sold for meat will be free of antibiotics, growth hormones or chemicals.
 Instead, we supplement our herd with a diet of locally grown, non-GMO barley, oats and peas, mixed with vitamins, minerals and apple cider vinegar.

 Sharing the milk